Crespo hopes 'complete' Lautaro stays at Inter amid Barcelona links | Goal.com

 "I would like him to stay at Inter because this has been his first year as a starter," Crespo told David de las Heras on YouTube while discussing Lautaro's future.

-"I wish he had a bit more solid foundation before another change comes.
+"I wish he had a bit more of a solid foundation before another change comes.
 Trains slow down at the best stations and Lautaro is one of them."

 Crespo, now head coach of Defensa y Justicia, won three Serie A titles with Inter, where the one-time Chelsea forward spent four seasons.